TimothyGu/nvidia-video-codec-sdk/README.md

 # nvidia-video-codec-sdk
-MIT-licensed headers of the NVIDIA Video Codec SDK
+This repository contains the headers in the [NVIDIA Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-sdk) that are legal for me to distribute (the MIT-licensed ones).
+Headers from other releases are accessible in other branches.